 Danit Peleg is a fashion designer with a keen eye for the future.
-While implementing 3D printing into fashion is nothing new, the consumer model she is using on her website is immensely clever.
-On the website, users can design their own jacket and have it printed, fitted and delivered in just a few clicks.
+While implementing 3D printing into fashion is nothing new, her online concept is immensely clever.
+On danitpeleg.com, users can design their own jacket and have it 3D printed, fitted and delivered in just a few clicks.

 Peleg has previously touted the benefits of 3D printing fashion and accessories in a TED talk.
 This website is a culmination of those same principles outlined in the talk.
 Customisation, precision and personalisation all play a pivotal role in this online application.